mbahArip/lets-school-helper/README.md

 <details>
   <summary> Render with Isometric View </summary>
 Easily render the scene with isometric view, with a single click, for both selected furniture or all furniture in the scene

+It will be automatically scale and position the camera to fit the furniture in the scene based on the placement size

 </details>

 <details>